project-trans/transfeminine-science/README.md

 ## License

 All translations on this site comply with the [License][license] from *Transfeminine Science*.
-The graphs and other supplementary materials of this site are copyrighted by Project Trans and are licensed under the [Creative Commons Attribution-ShareAlike 4.0][license2] license.
+The graphs and other supplementary materials of this site are copyrighted by Project Trans and are licensed under the [Creative Commons Attribution-ShareAlike License, Version 4.0][license2].

+**Disclaimer:** The translations categorized in *Miscellaneous*（杂项） are NOT affiliated with *Transfeminine Science*.
+We have not translated any of the contents from *Misc.* in *Transfeminine Science*, and we have no plans on their adaptions.

 [team]: https://project-trans.org
 [origin]: https://transfemscience.org